Back to blog

 MOCCAE requires annual reports covering the previous calendar year's emissions.
 For 2026, you'll report 2025 emissions.
 The deadline is May 30, 2026.
 Reports are submitted through MOCCAE's National MRV System with a MOCCAE reference number issued upon approval.

-How SmartFenek Simplifies Scope Reporting
+How SmartFenek Supports Scope Reporting

-Start your free trial and complete your Scope 1, 2, and 3 assessment today.
+Get started — 30-day money-back guarantee and complete your Scope 1, 2, and 3 assessment today.